AnonCatalyst/WebHound/readme.md

 # WebHound 🚀

 > **UP-COMMING**: An update is currently under development, WebHound will now be a GUI but you can still access the current release!
+The client version will also be improved but that update will come after the WebHound GUI.

 > This project will likely be the 4th of 5 tools for the CT Window of Odinova